mivanit/js-dev-toolkit/README.md

 ## Quick Start

-Include the modules you need directly in your HTML:
+Include the modules you need directly in your HTML, and call the APIs from your js.

 ```html
 <!-- Include the modules you need -->